14anshuman/Smart-Content/README.md

 4. Push to the branch (`git push origin feature/amazing-feature`).
 5. Open a Pull Request.

-## 👍 Fresh Hacks Winner
-SmartContent was recognized as the **Fresh Hacks Winner**!
-Check out the [Devpost Project Page](https://devpost.com/software/smartcontent-4udkj1?ref_content=user-portfolio&ref_feature=in_progress) for more details.

-## 🔄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## 🏆 Chrome Built-in AI Challenge

-This project was created for the Google Chrome Built-in AI Challenge, showcasing the possibilities of Chrome's built-in AI capabilities.
-It demonstrates how AI can enhance content understanding and user productivity directly in the browser.

 ### Challenge Features Used:
 - Content Analysis API
 - Smart Summarization
 - Intelligent Tagging
 - Context-Aware Suggestions

-## 🔒 Privacy

-SmartContent processes all content locally using Chrome's built-in AI capabilities.
-No content is stored or transmitted to external servers except for API calls to the Gemini API for enhanced analysis.

 ## 🙏 Acknowledgments